My Descriptive RecorD

 NUMBER OF SAFETY VALVES: 2

-INJECTORS: Number Two
+INJECTORS: Two

 Type: NATHAN SYMPLEX LIFTING 11